 Any organization that uses information technology should conduct cybersecurity risk assessments.
-Every organization, however, faces a unique set of security risks, and needs to take its own approach to solving them.
+That said, every organization faces its own unique set of security risks, and needs to take its own unique approach to solve them.

-A cybersecurity assessment examines your organization’s security controls and how they stack up against known vulnerabilities.
-Similar to a cyber risk assessment, another part of the risk management process, a cybersecurity assessment considers threat-based approaches to evaluate your organization’s cyber resilience.
-How effectively can your company respond to a breach, and keep your critical business processes working with little or no interruption?
+A cybersecurity assessment examines your organization’s security controls stacked against known vulnerabilities.
+The overall goal is to evaluate and understand your organization’s cyber resilience.
+For example, how effectively can your company respond to a breach and keep your critical business processes working with little or no interruption?

-Regulators and standard-setting bodies recognize that different industries need to take different approaches to guard their information systems.
-So when performing your cybersecurity assessment, it’s crucial to compare your operations against industry norms (and regulations) that are relevant to you.
+Regulators and standard-setting bodies recognize that different industries must take different approaches to guard their information systems.
+So when performing your cybersecurity assessment, it’s crucial to compare your operations against industry norms (and regulations) relevant to you.

 A cyber risk assessment is your first step toward developing a mature cybersecurity program.
 It shows you the cyber risks you have.

-Cyber risk assessments are defined by the National Institute of Standards and Technology (NIST) as “risk assessments [that] are used to identify, estimate, and prioritize risk to organizational operations, organizational assets, individuals, other organizations, and the nation, resulting from the operation and use of information systems.”
+Cyber risk assessments are defined by the National Institute of Standards and Technology (NIST) as risk assessments “used to identify, estimate, and prioritize risk to organizational operations, organizational assets, individuals, other organizations… resulting from the operation and use of information systems.”

-The purpose of a cyber risk assessment is to help inform stakeholders and decision-makers about the risks they face, as well as to support proper risk responses.
-Cyber risk assessments also provide an executive summary to help stakeholders make informed decisions about security.
+The purpose of a cyber risk assessment is to help inform stakeholders and decision-makers about the risks they face and support proper risk responses.
+Cyber risk assessments also provide an executive summary to help stakeholders make informed security decisions.

-The type of data most at risk for cyberattacks will vary depending on your industry.
-Usually it will include personally identifiable information (PII), customer data, employee data, intellectual property, third- and fourth-party vendors, product quality and safety, contract terms and pricing, strategic planning, and financial data.
+The types of data most at risk for cyberattacks vary depending on your industry.
+The data targeted most often includes personally identifiable information (PII), customer data, employee data, intellectual property, lists of third- and fourth-party vendors, product quality and safety data, contract terms and pricing, strategic planning, and financial data.

-Without a cyber risk assessment to inform your cybersecurity choices, your organization could waste time, effort, and resources.
-While it’s important to defend against events that are likely to occur, it’s just as important to avoid preparing for events that are unlikely to occur or won’t have much effect on your organization if they do.
+Without a cyber risk assessment to inform your cybersecurity choices, your organization could waste time, effort, and resources protecting the wrong things.
+While it’s essential to defend against events that are likely to occur, it’s just as important to avoid preparing for events that are unlikely to occur or won’t cause much harm to your organization if they do.

-Two other popular frameworks are the NIST Cybersecurity Framework and the ISO 27000 family of standards.
+Two other popular frameworks are the NIST Cybersecurity Framework and the ISO 27000 standards.

 The NIST Cybersecurity Framework (NIST CSF) was developed in collaboration with the private sector and government agencies, and is most commonly used by businesses in the United States.
 It addresses the essential components of cybersecurity: identification, detection, protection, response, and recovery.

-ISO 27000 is a popular framework among international organizations, and is part of a larger growing family of Information Security Management Systems standards.
+ISO 27000 is a popular framework among international organizations and is part of a larger family of Information Security Management Systems standards.

-Developed by the International Organization for Standardization (ISO), ISO 27000 covers not only an organization’s internal information, but that of third-party vendors as well.
+Developed by the International Organization for Standardization (ISO), ISO 27000 covers an organization’s internal information and that of third-party vendors.
 ISO 27000 is a living document, continually changing to keep up with new information, and provides ongoing guidance.

-- The General Data Protection Regulation (GDPR), an EU law that sets guidelines for the collection and processing of sensitive data from users who live in the European Union.
+- The General Data Protection Regulation (GDPR), an EU law that sets guidelines for collecting and processing sensitive data from users who live in the European Union.

 - The Payment Card Industry Data Security Standard (PCI-DSS), which specifies that all companies that accept, process, store, or transmit credit card information must maintain a secure network environment.

-- The Family Education Rights and Privacy Act (FERPA), a federal law that protects the privacy of student education records.
+- The Family Education Rights and Privacy Act (FERPA) is a U.S. federal law that protects the privacy of student education records.

-Each framework is designed as a set of guidelines that businesses within specific industries must follow to be compliant.
+Each framework is designed as a set of guidelines that businesses within specific industries must follow to comply.

-The depth and scope of your cyber risk assessment process will depend on which regulatory frameworks your organization needs to comply with.
-(And it’s quite possible that you will need to comply with more than one.)
+The depth and scope of your cyber risk assessment will depend on which regulatory frameworks your organization needs to comply with.
+You may need to comply with more than one.

 While each industry has different compliance requirements, the fundamentals remain the same.
-Follow these key guidelines when performing a cyber risk assessment:
+Follow these essential guidelines when performing a cyber risk assessment:

 - Support personnel